Where to See Drag in Seattle Every Night of the Week

 Saturdays

-You’ve got Mx. again on Saturday nights, and you’ve also got brunches to choose from.
+Now that it’s Saturday, you’ve also got great drag brunches to choose from.
 The drag brunch at Dreamland Diner in Fremont has become one of the hottest tickets in town, with spots selling out well in advance.
 The food here is supremely good (that crunchy wrap supreme), and the vibes are very fun, so snag a ticket in advance for you and a table when you can.
-There’s also Julia’s, a longtime drag brunch and cast show on Broadway in Capitol Hill.
+Or you can go back to Julia’s for their longtime drag brunch and cast show on Broadway in Capitol Hill.

 Sundays